 - Gels/Energy Bars – Running all day for several days in a row saps energy.
 You won’t feel hungry but you’ll need fuel.
 I bring 2 energy bars per day but can substitute one for a banana if there are some available at the tournament (they are a bit easier to eat mid-game).
 I haven’t tried any Gels as yet but they’d be fine if you can find any that taste nice!

-- A bowel and Spork – Some tournaments offer dinner but require your own cutlery/crockery.
+- A bowl and Spork – Some tournaments offer dinner but require your own cutlery/crockery.
 I normally bring along a bowl and a spork as I’m not overly keen to eat off a frisbee.

 - Sunscreen – apply regularly and liberally.
 Nothing worse than having to deal with sunburn on the second day of a tournament.